jimvdz/kumachi-coffee/README.md

 - **Gallery view** for a visual showcase of products.
 - **Rating system** to enable customers to provide feedback on products, helping improve offerings through user insights.
 - **Search** and **filtering options** to help users find specific items quickly.
+- **Form submission** which allows users to send meaningful messages and feedback.
+- **Email/social media marketing mockups** for possible promotions and brand development.
+- **Admin-exclusive pages** to allow admins to learn more about their customers and strategize the business’s growth.

 ## About the Business
 The website is designed for **Kumachi**, a coffee and pastry shop located in Pandacaqui, Mexico, Pampanga.
 The shop offers a cozy, inviting, and comfortable atmosphere inspired by Japanese culture.
 It operates from 12 nn to 12 am every day except Wednesday.
 Kumachi initially ran online for 6 months and has now transitioned to a physical store, which has been open for the past two months.